 If this wildness and asymmetry appeals to you, it is possible to visit our shop, where you can personally select the material for your piece.
 Be sure to call ahead and set up an appointment, or we can also facilitate your choice with digital images.

 Rich, warm, and exotic, mahogany is a tropical wood originating in many countries (ours is sustainably sourced in Honduras).
-In our outdoor line, mahogany fades over time to a pleasant silver-gray, while in indoor pieces it retains its pleasant ruddy orange-brown hue.
+When exposed to the elements, mahogany silvers into an elegant gray patina.
+Indoors, it retains its pleasant ruddy orange-brown hue.

 Our mahogany story is one that ties directly to the luthier’s trade and to my own 20-year history of training craftsmen in Honduras.
 Sustainability is a core value to us so how we source such a precious resource is extremely important.
 I personally traveled to Honduras and took a tough 7-hour mule ride to the forest to see exactly where these trees are taken from.
 I wanted to be sure of the quality of the material and of the forest management practices followed in its harvesting.